 The Art of Running an Outpatient Resident Clinic: Common Challenges, Diverse Solutions Judith Lewis, Anna Costakis, Brian Evans, France Leandre, Michael Sean Stanley The 2023 ACGME Program Requirements for Psychiatry state, "each resident must have a significant experience treating outpatients longitudinally for at least one year" and further specifies that the experience should include psychotherapy, multiple treatment modalities, and psychosocial rehabilitation techniques (1).
 Embedded in this decades-old requirement are three clear values: that an immersive learning experience in outpatient practice is important, that conducting longitudinal treatments under supervision is important, and that optimal training involves exposure to a variety of treatment modalities.
 In today's specialty world, clinic directors face the complex task of how to meet these laudable aims within the constraints of current institutional economic pressures and models of care.
 Across the country at each residency program, clinic directors struggle with the same challenges, such as how to orient residents, manage caseloads, allow for graded autonomy, provide adequate supervision, manage turnover, balance diversity of patients and treatment modalities, determine length of visits, determine modality of treatment, bill for resident services, and ensure patient satisfaction.
 While there are common challenges, there are also many differences between training clinics such as size, state billing requirements, setting (VA vs. academic), system of care, etc. Therefore, there are many diverse solutions and "no one size fits all".
-This workshop aims to discuss our common challenges and "crowdsource" a diversity of solutions from the collective wisdom of the group.
-It is our hope to start a collegial conversation at AADPRT that will tackle and share solutions to the challenges of running resident clinical services and become a multi-year venture.
-Ideally, this effort will result in the publication of "best practices" that emerge over time in order to establish a more robust literature.
-In this first workshop, we will start by addressing three core challenges clinic directors face: 1) managing resident transitio 10:15 - 10:25 am Coffee Break 10:25 am - 12:00 pm President's Symposium Closing Session Randon Welton, Dustin DeMoss, Rebecca Lundquist, Madhu Rajanna Increasing demands for mental health services along with the pending retirement of large numbers of psychiatrists are setting the stage for an unprecedented national shortage of psychiatrists.
+This workshop aims to discuss our common challenges and "corwdsource" a diversity of solutions from the collective wisdom of the group.
+It is our hope to the the fifts all to the publication of "best practices" that emerge over time in order to establish a more robust literature.
+In this first workshop, we will start by addressing three core challenges clinic directors face: 1) managing resident transition from inpatient to outpatient by understanding the developmental task, 2) balancing caseload expectations across modalitits to find the "sweet spot" between education and service, a 10:15 - 10:25 am Coffee Break 10:25 am - 12:00 pm President's Symposium Closing Session Randon Welton, Dustin DeMoss, Rebecca Lundquist, Madhu Rajanna Increasing demands for mental health services along with the pending retirement of large numbers of psychiatrists are setting the stage for an unprecedented national shortage of psychiatrists.
 Although there have been dramatic increases in the number of psychiatry residency programs and training slots, they are inadequate to close the gap.
 These shortages are forcing our profession to consider dramatic changes in practice and training.
 We will discuss some of these options at the AADPRT Presidential Symposium.
 Fully trained psychiatrists from around the world are trying to work within the United States.
 Are there ways we can more rapidly and efficiently include these experienced psychiatrists as a partial solution to our shortage?
 Psychiatrists across the country are working alongside Advanced Practice Providers such as Psychiatric Nurse Practitioners and Psychiatric Physician Assistants.
 How do psychiatrists interact with APPs and how should psychiatrists be involved in the training, supervision, and assessing competency of APPs?
 The symposium will consist of expert panels discussing these issues followed by an opportunity for a more general discussion.
 12:15 - 1:15 pm Steering Committee Meeting (Committee Members Only) John Young